Have hotels taken their fees too far?

 But beyond that, the FTC needs to do what the Transportation Department is already doing: It can unleash an army of attorneys and regulators on the industry to ensure that consumers know the all-in rate they’re paying for their room.

-Sorensen, the fee advocate who was shocked by a $50 bill for having his clothes pressed, says that not all fees are out of line, but disclosure is a must.
+Sorensen, the fee advocate shocked by a $50 bill for having his clothes pressed, insists that not all fees are out of line, but companies must disclose them.

 His story, however, had a happy ending.
 When he complained about his charge, the hotel cut the bill in half.